emqx/emqx-docs/en_US/getting-started/new-features.md

 # What's New in EMQX 5.0 and 5.1
 {% endemqxce %}

-This section lists the new features introduced in EMQX 5.0 and 5.1.
+This section lists the new features introduced in EMQX after version 5.0.

 ## Core + Replica Cluster Architecture